 14 prosecutors have been killed in the past 100 years.
 At least 8 of them were killed because of their work.
-By contrast, at least 17 teachers, principals, and other staff members have been shot by students since 1995.
+By contrast, at least 20 teachers have been killed since 1992.
 Six staff members were killed in the Sandy Hook Elementary shooting alone.
 During the 2011-2012 school year, 5% of teachers were physically attacked by a student from their school.
 9% of teachers reported being threatened with injury by a student from their school.
 This was down from 12% in 1993-1994.

 It’s not a perfect comparison: I wasn’t able to find anything about the rate of killings among either profession, and there are a lot more teachers than prosecutors.
 But I think it’s safe to say that teachers are in just as much danger from school violence, if not more danger, than prosecutor’s are from defendants’ reprisals.